News

 Focus on Time Management

 Managing your time during the exam is critical.
 Practice under timed conditions to ensure you can complete tasks within the allotted time.
-For example, practice writing a letter in 45 minutes, simulating the test's Writing section, so you are prepared for the real exam pressure.
+For example, practice writing a letter in 45 minutes, simulating the test's Writing section, to prepare you for the real exam pressure.

 Seek Feedback and Improve